adishourya/medm_article/src/sections/saliency.typ

   // - but we can also select image patches from image . (here we select image patches in red) and the plot the saliency on the keys of the response id at @fig_rawattention_text

   We can use raw attention to perform saliency analysis by examining the interactions between queries and keys, this interaction can be seen as attempting to search for affinity or relevance of an interesting token with the rest.
 This relation is important as a collection of such relations ultimately guides the model's generation.
 In earlier layers, attention can be noisy compared to convolutional-based models, where saliency appears more contiguous.
 This is primarily because capturing relationships between features requires  $O(n)$ operations for convolutional sequence-to-sequence models, while self-attention mechanisms can achieve this in constant time $O(1)$, making them more efficient and scalable @annotatedtransformer.
+Like convolutional models, self-attention-based models learn higher levels of abstraction as they propagate through the layers.
+So it becomes interesting to search for such relations in the last few layers , In @fig_raw_attention_image we inspect 8th attention head of the penultimate layer.

+  // So we primarily focus on inspecting raw attention of the final few layers of the LLM.
-However, self-attention suffers from low resolution, which was addressed with the advent of multi-head attention @vaswani2023attentionneed
+  // However, self-attention suffers from low resolution, which was addressed with the advent of multi-head attention @vaswani2023attentionneed

   Inspecting these relationships is easy as it only involves collecting queries from target tokens and visualizing their attention over the keys of other tokens, either within the same or across different modalities.
-In @fig_raw_attention_image, we inspect a single head of attention by collecting #text(fill:green)[all response tokens] as the target query and plotting the average saliency over the #text(fill:red)[image] (higher saliency highlighted in red) .Like convolutional models, self-attention-based models learn higher levels of abstraction as they propagate through the layers.
-So it becomes interesting to search for such relations in the last few layers , here we inspect 8th attention head of the penultimate layer.
+In @fig_raw_attention_image, we inspect a single head of attention by collecting #text(fill:green)[all response tokens] as the target query and plotting the average saliency over the #text(fill:red)[image] (higher saliency highlighted in red) .
 Additionally, we can select specific #text(fill:red)[image patches like the brightest spot] in @fig_raw_attention_image as query and plot the saliency on the keys of the #text(fill:blue)[response tokens], as shown in @fig_rawattention_text. (higher saliency highlighted in blue, top 7 tokens underlined).